Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 How to Add Icons in Notion

-Notion provides a versatile library of icons that you can easily incorporate into your notes and pages.
-Here’s how you can add and customize icons using current best practices:
+Notion provides a versatile set of options for incorporating icons into your notes and pages.
+Here are the current best practices:

 - Open Notion: Launch Notion on your desktop or mobile device.